-In Music, this is essentially a foundation year preparing you to take advantage of the creative and intellectual benefits of higher education.
+In Music, year one provides the foundations for you to take advantage of the creative and intellectual benefits of higher education.

 To complement your academic study, you are actively encouraged to join the University Choir or Orchestra and other ensembles.

 |Module title||Module code||Credits|

 |German History and Culture in Transnational Context||ML7187||20 credits|

 |Advanced German Language Year 1||ML7188||40 credits|

 |Beginners German Language Year 1||ML7189||40 credits|

 |Composition 1B||MU1208||10 credits|

 |From Page to Stage: Dramaturgy in Musical Theatre||MU1230||10 credits|